microsoft/ApplicationInsights-Kubernetes/README.md

 ### Learn more

-* To build a container for Kubernetes that have Application Insights baked in for the existing applications, please refer the example of [Zero Code light up](https://github.com/Microsoft/ApplicationInsights-Kubernetes/tree/develop/examples/ZeroUserCodeLightup).
+* To build a container for Kubernetes that have Application Insights baked in for the existing applications, please refer to the example of [Zero Code light up](https://github.com/Microsoft/ApplicationInsights-Kubernetes/tree/develop/examples/ZeroUserCodeLightup).
 * To enable diagnostic logs when Application Insights for Kubernetes doesn't work as expected, reference [How to enable self diagnostics for ApplicationInsights.Kubernetes](docs/SelfDiagnostics.MD).
 * Still want more?
 Read the [Wikis](https://github.com/Microsoft/ApplicationInsights-Kubernetes/wiki).